A crisp meaty pizza topped with savory flank steak, nutty baby portabella mushrooms, creamy Gorgonzola Cheese, and tart Balsamic reduction.

 - Caramelize the onions.
 Remove the onions once caramelized and let rest.
 Option to add a small amount of balsamic glaze to the onions for added flavor.

 - In the same pan, add the mushrooms.
 The mushrooms will take the longest.
-The mushrooms will release a lot of water, allow them, and do not toss them as much.
+The mushrooms will release much water, allow them, and do not toss them as much.
 Once the water evaporates, keep a closer look, as the mushrooms could burn, but continue to cook them until they are tender.
+Reduce the heat if necessary to keep the mushrooms from burning.

 - Stack five to six basil leaves from largest to smallest.
 Roll the leaves into a tight roll like a cigar.
 Holding it firmly, slice the roll into thin ribbons.
 Set aside.